joelparr/joelparr.github.io/_posts/work/2014-01-30-messagehorizon.md

 <img alt="Screenshot of Message Horizon marketing site on large screen" class="ll"
 	src="/assets/img/work/ss-monitor-ph.png" data-src="/assets/img/work/messagehorizon-ss-monitor.png" />

 To market the email marketing web application, I designed a clean, straightforward static site that uses a light, bright colour palette and type-driven layouts to introduce the key features and differentiators of the product.
-Photographic imagery is used on the homepage to introduce the key features of the product and was selected to key-in with the brandname’s “sunrise/sunset” connotations.
+Photographic imagery is used on the homepage to introduce the key features of the product and was selected to key-in with the brand name’s “sunrise/sunset” connotations.

 The development was completed in-house and, as with the administration dashboard web application, was designed and built before responsive web design was at the forefront of web users’ minds.

 <img alt="Message Horizon logo on a mobile phone" class="ll"
 	src="/assets/img/work/ss-phone-ph.png" data-src="/assets/img/work/messagehorizon-ss-phone.png" />

-The Message Horizon logomark, set in a bold, lowercase serif nods to the “horizon” in the product name, incorporating a planetary, sunrise motif in the two-colour fill of the characters and a playful, crescent-accented “i”.
+The Message Horizon logomark, set in bold, lowercase serif type nods to the “horizon” in the product name, incorporating a planetary, sunrise motif in the two-colour fill of the characters and a playful, crescent-accented “i”.

 <img alt="Screenshot of Message Horizon web app on large screen" class="ll"
 	src="/assets/img/work/ss-monitor-ph.png" data-src="/assets/img/work/messagehorizon-ss-monitor2.png" />